 WHAT TO EXPECT DURING YOUR FIRST FLOAT

-Of the three float tanks described above I’ve only experienced float cabins at the float lab in Westowood, California – so I’m going to have to come at you from that angle.
+Of the three float tanks described above I’ve only experienced float cabins at the float lab in Westwood, California – so I’m going to have to come at you from that angle.

 Sorry if you’re a Tobias Funke and never nude but it’s a requirement to be nude in the cabins.
 Being naked will actually enhance your experience.
-The idea is to have zero environmental stimulation and if you can feel your bathing suite, waist band, or any other article of clothing it sort of defeats the purpose.
+The idea is to have zero environmental stimulation and if you can feel your bathing suit, waistband, or any other article of clothing it sort of defeats the purpose.

-After entering the cabin you’ll close the door behind you and sit down in about 10 to 12 inches of body temperature water.
-If the water didn’t move when you entered it you would actually never even know you’re in water.
+After entering the cabin you’ll close the door behind you and sit down in about 10 to 12 inches of body-temperature water.
+If the water didn’t move when you entered it you would actually never even know you’re in the water.
 You’ll sink to the bottom but the minute you lift your butt up you’ll float right to the surface.